EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

    will download the object pointed by the PID "11100/xa3dae0a-6371-11e5-ba64-a41f13eb32b1".

-   If the PID resolution fails (either because the Handle server can not resolve it or because the path passed as input is not a PID) the DSI will try to perform the requested operation anyway, using the original input path.
+   If the PID resolution fails (either because the Handle server cannot resolve the PID or because the path passed as input is not a PID) the DSI will try to perform the requested operation anyway, using the original input path.
 This guarantees that the DSI can accept both PIDs and standard iRODS paths.

-   To enable the PID resolution add the following line to the GridFTP configuration file ( tipically *$GLOBUS_LOCATION/etc/gridftp.conf* ):
+   To enable the PID resolution export the address of your handle-resolver to the GridFTP configuration file (typically *$GLOBUS_LOCATION/etc/gridftp.conf*):
    ```
    $pidHandleServer "http://hdl.handle.net/api/handles"
    ```
+   If you are using a different resolver than the global handle resolver, replace *hdl.handle.net* with the correct address.

    Note: Once the PID is correclty resolved, the requested operation (listing or downloading) will be correctly performed only if the URI returned by the Handle server is a valid iRODS path pointing to the